-The scale does not match any real measurement of depth.
+The scale on the pivot does not match any real measurement of depth.
 They only provide a reference for adjustment.
+Always check in the field as the seeding depth can vary due to soil type and the amount of residues.